"We all eat and it would be a sad waste of opportunity to eat badly." - Anna Thomas

 The Wine Selection

-My favorite part of Wine Down is the atmosphere.
+My favorite part of Copper Spoon is the atmosphere.
 Located in the high-profile location of Harrison Square, there is a Manhattan-like feel with the dark, heavy wood, low lighting, stone fireplace, and cave-like rooms.
 On that evening, we sat inside a raised back room with solid hardwood shutters overlooking Parkview Field.